elastic/connectors/docs/reference/google_drive.md

   Note: When you grant a service account access to a specific folder or shared drive in Google Drive, it's important to note that the permissions extend to all the children within that folder or drive.
 This means that any folders or files contained within the granted folder or drive inherit the same access privileges as the parent.

-#### Additional authentication prerequisites for document-level security
+#### Additional authentication prerequisites for document level security

 To access user data on a Google Workspace domain, the service account that you created needs to be granted access by a super administrator for the domain.
 You can follow [official documentation](https://developers.google.com/cloud-search/docs/guides/delegation) to perform Google Workspace domain-wide delegation of authority.